 13. Kill Cabbage Worms

-This is also an excellent home remedy to take care of cabbage worms.
+Baking soda is also an excellent home remedy for cabbage worms.

-Combine the same amount of baking soda and flour and use the combo to dust your plants.
-This will kill the worms.
+Combine the same amount of baking soda and flour, and dust your plants with the combo.
+This remedy will kill the worms.

 14. Kill Silverfish

-Mix some baking soda with some honey in a cup of water, and it will act as a pesticide and kill any silverfish.
+Mix baking soda with honey in a cup of water, which will act as a pesticide and kill any silverfish.

-Add enough of the ingredients so it forms a paste.
-Use this in areas where you’ll find silverfish.
+Add enough of the ingredients to form a paste.
+Use this in areas where silverfish are common.

 15. Get Rid of Slugs

-If you’ve ever had to deal with pesky slugs in your garden, baking soda might be just what you need.
+If you’ve ever had to deal with pesky slugs in your garden, you might need baking soda.

-If you put it directly on slugs, it will kill them, so sprinkling it around their favorite spots will kill the ones that crawl through it.
+Putting it directly on slugs will kill them, but sprinkling it around their favorite spots will kill those crawling through it.

 Be sure to sprinkle it on top of the soil and not mix it in.